mohitpai/journey-optimizer.en/help/using/start/get-started-datasets.md

 ➡️ [Learn how to create and configure a dataset in this video](#video-dataset)

-The **Datasets** workspace in the [!DNL Adobe Journey Optimizer] user interface allows you to explore data and create datasets.
+The **Datasets** workspace in [!DNL Adobe Journey Optimizer] user interface allows you to explore data and create datasets.

 ![](assets/datasets-home.png)